-The recent advent of high-throughput or "next generation" sequencing (NGS) of nucleic acids has unveiled a plethora of novel regulatory molecules, in particular non-coding RNAs - RNA molecules that presumably do not encode proteins.
+The genomic revolution unveiled a plethora of novel regulatory molecules, in particular non-coding RNAs - RNA molecules that presumably do not encode proteins.
 Even though some RNAs have long been known to have gene regulatory and catalytic capabilities, only in recent years has the sheer scale of regulatory capabilities of non-coding RNAs been truly envisioned.

-We are particularly interested in understanding the evolutionary dynamics of non coding RNA molecules.
+We are particularly interested in understanding the evolutionary dynamics of non coding RNA molecules and how they coordinate major epigenetic rearrangements.
 For this, we study a number of biological models that span different evolutionary scales, including humans, plants and animals.

 One of the greatest limiting factors in the identification of lncRNA function is the lack of functional information at the modular level that could potentially be extrapolated to other lncRNAs.
 We are working in the identification of “structural domains” in lncRNAs that allow us to infer the function of such molecules de novo using bioinformatic methods for their identification join with experimental methods for functional validation.